 Algorithms may not have any use for arithmetical single-precision floating-point.
 Floating-point arithmetic may also be calculated through a software library so in particular cases it may be more efficient to use software to solve floating-point equations rather than built-in hardware.

 Neon technology is aimed at maximising efficiency for processing large amounts of data very quickly such as multimedia.
 As the Cortex M4 is not solely devoted to such tasks it would certainly put unnecessary strain on the power consumption.

+Why is it optional in the hardware?

+2/5

 5b